Business Risks

 Overview of Risk

-In our Nutraceutical Business, we are working to continuously maintain a high-profit structure, with operating profit margins of 10% or more, by creating new concepts in anticipation of changes in the business environment, taking on the challenge of expanding into new categories and regions, and accelerating global rollout.
+In Nutraceutical Business, the Otsuka group is working on contributing to social issues from a global perspective, creating and promoting growth drivers for the next generation, and maintaining a high-profit margin system, under the theme of “becoming a global company with resilience providing health solutions aligned with each life stage”.
 However, there is the risk that products developed to capture customers' unmet needs may be unsuited to the market, as well as risks in new regions relating to legal regulations, economic conditions, political instability, and uncertainty in the business environment.
-If such risks were to realize, they could have a significant adverse effect on revenue and business plans.
+If such risks were to realize, they could have a significant adverse effect on the company performance and business plans.

 Countermeasures